 Interest income represents interest received from buyer deposits held during the payment clearing process.
-We receive interest on funds held through our contractual relationship with our buyers.
+We receive interest on funds held through our contractual relationship with our buyers, which we recognize as payment revenue.
+The rate we earn on buyer funds is difficult to predict in the short and long term and will continue to be impacted by the Federal Reserve's monetary policy and any adjustments it makes in response to inflation.

 Our media payments business includes customers that are involved in political advertising in the U.S. Revenue from these customers is cyclical as it is connected to U.S. election advertising spend which tends to increase during significant election years such as mid-term and presidential elections.
+In 2022, we experienced growth in our media payments business due to spending associated with the 2022 mid-term elections.
+Due to the intermittent nature of the U.S. election cycle, we expect a significant decrease in these revenues during fiscal year 2023.